quii/mockingjay-server/README.md

 ### TODO

-- Pretty diagrams explaining it all (interations between fakes, CDCs et al.)
-- Currently the CDC part only checks status codes.
 - Check XML structure when applicable
 - Get the binaries built somewhere for non gophers
 - Investigate a more standard test output (http://windyroad.com.au/2011/02/07/apache-ant-junit-xml-schema/)